Inf2-FDS/FDS-S1-04-visualisation-exercise/README.md

    (`FDS-S1-04-visualisation-exercise.ipynb`) to create a PDF to submit.
-4. Submit the PDF using the instructions on Learn in the __Assessment→S1 Week 4 Formative visualisation exercise__
+4. Submit the PDF using the instructions on Learn in the __Assessment→S1 Week 4 Formative visualisation exercise__ section